bartificer/programming-by-stealth/docs/pbs87.md

 ### Iterators and the `for...of` Loop

-To date, when describing what the `for...of` loop does I’ve used vague language like _`for...of` loops can iterate over arrays_ and _`for...of` loops can iterate over array-like objects_.
+To date, when describing what the `for...of` loop does, I’ve used vague language like _`for...of` loops can iterate over arrays_ and _`for...of` loops can iterate over array-like objects_.
 We can now be exact!
 Both iterables and `for...of` loops were introduced in ES6, and that’s no coincidence — the truth is that **`for...of` loops can iterate over any iterable**.

 While you can use `.next()` in a `while` loop to iterate over an iterable, in reality you’ll usually use `for...of` loops.

 Let’s take a moment to look at `for...of` iterating over things other than arrays.

-Firstly, we can use `for...of` to iterate over the special arguments variable that exists within all functions:
+Firstly, we can use `for...of` to iterate over the special `arguments` variable that exists within all functions:

 ```javascript
 // define a function that iterates over it arguments